THEORIES OF BUREAUCRACY

 BUREAUCRATIC DEFECTS AND PATHOLOGIES

-There are many criticisms of bureaucracy, and the most important ones raise questions about its impact on society without making it a convenient scapegoat for all of society's ills.
+There are many criticisms of bureaucracy, and the most important ones raise questions about its impact on society.
 The first and foremost question to ask is whether bureaucracy is compatible with democracy.
 There are many who say it is not.
 For example, Hayek (1994) in his book, The Road to Serfdom, makes the argument that bureaucrats represent central planners who are interested in increasing governmental control of everyday life to the extent that every bureaucratic society runs the risk of becoming a totalitarian society.
 Mills (2000) makes a similar point in The Power Elite about the kinds of expertise power and superior technical skills which tend to concentrate in bureaucracies.
 Scholars in public administration (e.g., Jreisat 2002) usually just point out that bureaucracies represent unelected officials and to some extent are accountable to no one.
 Then, there are those who just dislike bureaucracies because they represent rules, regulations, hierarchy, standardization, and impersonality.
 It's difficult to assess whether large bureaucracies tend toward totalitarianism because few empirical studies exist on the subject.
 In historical context, it may be true since countries like Germany, Italy, and Japan did increase the size of their bureaucracies before starting World War II, but there have been numerous examples of other countries, like India, the U.K., and U.S., which created large bureaucracies and simultaneously safeguarded democracy.

 A second possible defect/pathology concerns whether a large bureaucracy actually hinders or stunts a developing country's development in other ways, such as political development.
 Heady (2001) calls this the "imbalance thesis" and it argues that a large bureaucracy displays elements of nepotism and political favoritism, and, more importantly, overparticipates in the political affairs of state, to the detriment of elected politicians who are challenged whenever they try to implement reforms in a more democratic or representative direction.
 Riggs (1994a) agrees with Heady (2001) that imbalance in development can occur, and certainly common sense would suggest that growth and efficiency would be stifled whenever a large bureaucracy suffers under its own weight of swelled ranks and too many public employees.
 In far too many countries of the world, the only hope for a viable job is that of a "government worker."
 Whether or not a government payroll economy stunts private sector development and development in other ways is an empirical question which researchers do investigate, but usually come up with mixed results.
 What has arisen in recent years, interestingly enough, are numerous "consultants" and a whole consulting industry who will tell you if your bureaucracy is "imbalanced" or not.
 Such downsizing consultants do not normally address whether bureaucracies usurp power, however.